Kurds in Iraq: US invasion of Iraq

-Disputed territories
+Politics

+Factors that play into their future include Kurdish diversity and factions, Kurdish relationships with the United States, Iraq's central government, and neighboring countries, previous political agreements, disputed territories, and Kurdish nationalism.

 Disputed internal boundaries have been a core concern for Arabs and Kurds, especially since US invasion and political restructuring in 2003.
 Kurds gained territory to the south of Iraqi Kurdistan after the US-led invasion in 2003 to regain what land they considered historically theirs.

 One of the major problems in trying to implement Article 140 was a discrepancy in the definition of 'disputed area'.
 The article only refers to regions that would go through this normalization process as "Kirkuk and other disputed area".
 In 2003 Kurdish negotiator Mahmud Othman suggested that Kurdish majority areas below the Green line be attached to the KRG immediately, and 'mixed areas' should be questioned on a case-by-case basis.
 Sunnis felt as if Kurds should gain no additional land as a result of the US invasion.
 Reattaching Kirkuk districts to reflect the 1975 boundaries posed many problems to Iraqis and brought along unintended consequences.